rgalanakis/robgforpps/_pages/may-2025-bond.md

 The causes for such a big bond are to get our high school modernizations done with.
 Just doing those, and nothing else, will be $1B at least.

-But as explained earlier, we do need to do some more things, especially deferred maintenance and technology and cirriculum upgrades.
+But as explained earlier, we do need to do some more things, especially deferred maintenance and technology and curriculum upgrades.

 So the only way to have a smaller bond is to defer one or two high school modernizations for 8 years, until we're ready to pass another bond.